 Things to Do in Mammoth Lakes & the Eastern Sierra

-June 2nd, 2023 – Here are a few ideas of what to do in the area during the month of June 2023.
+August 15th, 2023 – Here are a few ideas of what to do in the area during the month of August in Labor Day.

 Once you reach the top station, you will have a 360 degrees view of the Eastern Sierra and the Sierra Nevada.
 You will also get a chance to get a picture of the famous Mammoth Mountain Sign at 11,000 feet.